Everything You Need to Know About Hurricane Damage Insurance Claims

 What is Hurricane Insurance?
 What Type of Insurance Covers Hurricane Damage?

-If you live in a hurricane-prone area, then you will most likely need to buy two or more insurance policies to ensure your property is protected against hurricane damage.
+If you live in a hurricane-prone area, then you generally need to purchase two or more insurance policies to protect your home from hurricane damage.

-• Homeowner, renter, or condo insurance (including endorsements for windstorm and sewer backup damage)
+• Homeowners, renters, or condo insurance (assuming these policies include endorsements for windstorm and sewer backup damage)

 • Windstorm coverage

 The United States government introduced the National Flood Insurance Program (NFIP) through FEMA.
-Thanks to the NFIP, homeowners living in hurricane-prone areas can buy “flood insurance that covers hurricane storm surge” for their homes.
-Traditional insurance companies don’t provide coverage in these areas, which is why NFIP Flood Insurance and Excess Flood Insurance may be your best option.
+This organization allows homeowners living in flood-prone, hurricane-prone areas to buy flood insurance for homes.
+Ordinary insurance companies won’t cover flood damage in these areas, but NFIP insurance will.

 Sewer Backup Damage After a Hurricane

-Another thing that complicates hurricane damage insurance claims is sewer backup damage.
-Sewer backup damage may be covered if the source of the backup is heavy rainfall and you purchased a sewer backup endorsement as an add-on to your home insurance policy.
+• Your homeowners insurance covers sewer backup damage if the backup is caused by heavy rainfall and you purchased a sewer backup endorsement as an add-on to your home insurance policy

 Types of Damage Caused by a Hurricane